alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Service/gRPC.md

 ## gRPC
-In addition to HTTP API, we also provide a built-in GRPC Agent service server.
+In addition to HTTP API, we also offer a built-in GRPC Agent service server.

 ### Starting gRPC server
 If you need to enable GRPC server, you can configure it in the config.toml file as follows: